INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Operating Temperature Standard or wide-temperature configurations based on indoor, outdoor, or high ambient deployments

-Customization Cover glass, brightness, touch sensor, interface board, cable position, mounting bracket, and front frame options based on OEM project requirements
+Customization Cover glass, brightness, touch sensor, interface board, cable position, mounting bracket, front frame, bonding, and mechanical structure options based on OEM project requirements

-Send your target size, interface list, mounting method, and operating environment — we can review configuration direction and help identify potential integration risks before sampling.
+Send your target size, interface list, touch requirement, mounting method, and operating environment — we can review configuration direction and help identify potential integration risks before sampling.

-Common Industrial Display Sizes Used in OEM Equipment Integration
+Common Industrial Display and Touch Monitor Sizes for OEM Equipment

 Use these size references to review typical mechanical layouts, interface considerations, touch configurations, and deployment approaches for OEM equipment projects.